 |Colors are too pale or weak||Color||Right (or up)|

 |Colors are too bold or vivid||Color||Left (or down)|

 |Everything is bluish||See Color Temperature|

 |Skin tone is too vivid or too orange||Color||Left (or down)|

 |There is no color at all||Color||Right (or up)|

 The following table lists issues that are resolved in other ways.
 Select the Probable Cause to get the solution.

 |Blues and reds are reversed||Cable Connections|

-To make adjustments to the settings, grab the remote that controls the TV's menu, press the 'Menu' key to display the main TV menu, and select the 'Picture' option.
+To make adjustments to the settings, grab the remote that controls the TV's menu, press the 'Menu' key to display the main TV menu.
+Select the 'Picture' option.
 This will display a range of settings.
-Adjust the Setting according to the chart.
+Make the adjustment by selecting that setting and using the ← (left arrow) and → (right arrow) keys, according to the chart.
 The Direction in the table refers to the way to change the setting.
 It is typically left or right, where left is less, and right is more.
 Some TVs orient their settings vertically (those directions are in parenthesis).